-BitTorrent [26] to enhance broadcasting speed.
+Meanwhile, other than using simple algorithm, Spark adds BitTorrent [19] to enhance broadcasting speed.
 BitTorrent is a well-known technology in internet file sharing.
 The programming interface of broadcasting in Spark is very different from MPI and Twister.
 Due to the mechanism of late execution, broadcasting is not finished in a single step but in two stages.
-When broadcasting is invoked, the data is not broadcast until the parallel tasks are executed (See Table 4).
-The code in Table 4 is from Spark example code.
-Broadcasting happens when 10 printing tasks are invoked.
+When broadcasting is invoked, the data is not broadcast until the parallel tasks are executed.
 So broadcasting doesn't execute on all the nodes but only on the nodes where tasks are located.
-The performance of Spark Broadcasting is discussed with a simple case in Section 6.6.

-For data consolidation operations, "reduce(-to-one)" and "reducescatter" are parallel to a "shuffle-reduce" operation in data-centric solutions.
+For data consolidation operations, "reduce(-to-one)" and "reduce-scatter" are parallel to a "shuffle-reduce" operation in data-centric solutions.
 "Reduce-(to-one)" can be viewed as using shuffling with only one Reducer while "reduce-scatter" can be viewed as using shuffling with all workers as reducers.
 However, these operations are fundamentally different in terms of semantics because "shuffle-reduce" is based on Key-Value pairs while "reduce-(to-one)" and "reduce-scatter" are based on vectors.
 The data abstraction of the former is more flexible than the latter.
-In "shuffle-reduce" the number of keys in one worker can be arbitrary.
-For example, in word count, for a particular word we shall call "word1", one worker could generate multiple Key-Value pairs with this "word1" as key and count "1" as the value.
-Alternatively there might even be no such Key-Value pairs if the work couldn't find any examples of "word1".
+In "shufflereduce" the number of keys in one worker can be arbitrary.
+For example, in word count, any word can be a key.
 Furthermore, a value can be any arbitrary object which encapsulates many different data types.
-However, "reduce-scatter" requires the size of the vectors for reduction to be identical in all workers.
-Because the number of words and counts in each worker is hard to estimate, it is difficult to replace "shuffle-reduce" to "reducescatter" in word count.
+However, "reducescatter" requires the size of the vectors for reduction to be identical in all workers.
+Because the number of words and counts in each worker is hard to estimate, it is difficult to replace "shuffle-reduce" to "reduce-scatter" in word count.
+To simulate "shuffle-reduce" in MPI, we cannot use collective communication in MPI directly.
+Instead we have to customize the communication with send/receive calls.
+Therefore the program is not simple and users have to explicitly designate where the data goes.
+By contrast, in datacentric solutions, data is managed by the framework, and automatically goes to the destination according to their keys.